daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/documentation/server-setup.md

 # Steps
-Create the bootable SD Card with a minimal install of Ubuntu Server 20.04 x64, which is a free and open source operating system based on Debian.
+Create the bootable SD card with a minimal install of Ubuntu Server 20.04 x64, which is a free and open source operating system based on Debian.

 ## Step 1: Download SD card imaging
 - Format SD card or [Restore USB Drive if it has been used before](https://github.com/daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/blob/ubuntu-server/documentation/restore-usb-drive.md)